esterkimx/episode/README.md

 ## Quick Start

 Episode creates `.episode` file in the current directory when you open some file with it.
-By default it will be looking for `mkv`, `avi` or `mp4` files and will use `mpv` as the viewer.
+By default it will be looking for `mkv`, `avi` or `mp4` files and will use `xdg-open` as the viewer.
 Read [examples](#viewing-different-file-formats) below to see how to change this behavior.

 List episodes in the current directory.
 ```